-Strong risk-adjusted performance with consistent outperformance across multiple market cycles.
+System performance across real market cycles.

 Annual Returns · 1985–2025

-JEDI algorithm vs Nasdaq-100 index.
+JEDI system vs Nasdaq-100 index.
 Pre-2010 uses synthetic 3× daily-rebalanced ETF model.

 Alpha measures annual outperformance of JEDI versus the Nasdaq-100.